 If you’re not independent by any of the criteria above, you must submit parent data on the FAFSA.

-You must discuss your situation with staff in the Office of Scholarships and Financial Aid to determine if an appeal is warranted and what types of documentation will be required.
+You must discuss your situation with staff at the Student Hub to determine if an appeal is warranted and what types of documentation will be required.

 When LCCC receives your FAFSA, you will receive a postcard notification and email to your EaglesEye email account.
 The notification will include your next steps.

-If you or someone in your household experiences a financial hardship due to job loss, change, death in the family or any other unexpected or extenuating circumstances you may discuss your situation with someone in the Office of Scholarships and Financial Aid to determine if an appeal is warranted and/or what types of documents are required.
+If you or someone in your household experiences a financial hardship due to job loss, change, death in the family or any other unexpected or extenuating circumstances you may discuss your situation with someone at the Student Hub to determine if an appeal is warranted and/or what types of documents are required.

 On the “My Documents” page you're able to download forms, submit information and complete tasks required to complete your financial aid processing.
-All requested documents may be submitted to the Office of Scholarships and Financial Aid by fax to 307.432.7875, email or bring them to the Student Service Building, Room 106.
+All requested documents may be submitted by fax to 307.432.7875, email or bring them to the Student Hub.
 You can verify that LCCC has received your documents by reviewing “My Documents” within three business days of submission.

 It may take up to two weeks to complete the review and processing of your documents, once everything is received.